 Integrated Math 3 Plus is the third course of the Integrated Mathematics progression based on Common Core State Standards, but the content of the regular Integrated Math 3 course will be explored at a deeper level and the course also covers additional content.
 This course continues to explore functions through different representations of polynomial, rational, radical, exponential and trigonometric relationships.
-Emphasis will be placed on applying trigonometric equations, and identities.
+Emphasis will be placed on applying trigonometric concepts to general triangles, the unit circle, trigonometric equations, and identities.
 Additional topics include statistics and probability with emphasis on statistical inference and using data for mathematical modeling.
 The main focus of this course is the application of main ideas in new and different contextual situations.